openbsi/canoe/README.md

-# soaf
+# Lava

-An open SOA framework
+A meta streaming engine!